No Doc Loans

 The four major banks do not offer no doc loans however some smaller lenders and non-bank lenders have competitive no doc offers.

-Lenders Mortgage Insurance (LMI) doesn’t apply for no doc loans so lenders usually charge a 1% to 2% application fee to cover their risk as well as processing costs.
+Lenders Mortgage Insurance (LMI) is not available for no doc loans so lenders usually charge a 1% to 2% application fee to cover their risk as well as processing costs.

-Some lenders will require proof that you have a registered ABN however most will not care how long it has been registered for.
+Some lenders will require proof that you have a registered ABN however most will not have a policy specifying how long it needs to be registered for.
 Other lenders will check your credit history.
 Because these lenders are approving lower risk loans, their interest rates are cheaper than those of private lenders.

 However, you can still expect to pay more for a no doc than you would for a low doc or fully verified loan.